-Your investment requires seasonal maintenance to ensure it continues to run smoothly.
+Your new home will require some seasonal maintenance to ensure it continues to run smoothly.
 Here are a few tips from the experts on our Customer Care team that will help lower your utility bills and protect your biggest investment.

-COVER ALL Bases
+COVER ALL BASES

 - Check garage door tracks and lubricate bearings – Lubricate all hinges, rollers and the lock mechanism on the door: Spray lubricant into the keyhole and work the key several times to distribute it evenly.
 Proper maintenance of garage doors includes inspecting all the hardware and moving parts garage-door springs, cables, rollers and other door hardware.
 Look for signs of wear or broken parts.
-If you find any signs of damage, be sure to make repairs before the door is used again.
+If you find any signs of damage, be sure to contact a service professional to make repairs before the door is used again.

 - Check caulking for air and water leaks.

-- Check weatherstripping on windows and doors –Windows can account for up to 25% of total house heat loss.
+- Check weather-stripping on windows and doors –Windows can account for up to 25% of total house heat loss.
 Air leakage can be reduced by applying a continuous bead of caulking around window trim and between the trim and the frame.
 Weather stripping is used to prevent air leakage at parts of an operable window that move.
 In most cases, it is a simple task to replace worn weather stripping around doors and windows, when required this will save you money on heating costs.

 - Winterize lawn and remove leaves.
 (Learn More Here)

 - Clean and replace furnace filter –Regular maintenance of your home heating, ventilation and air conditioning system (HVAC) is critical to ensure its long life and efficient operation.
 Proper maintenance of this system can help save you money.
 The air filter keeps pollution and debris out of your HVAC system, ensuring proper and efficient operation.
-A dirty filter will slow down the air flow, making both the furnace work harder to heat your home and your AC work harder to cool it.
+A dirty filter will slow down the airflow; making both the furnace work harder to heat your home and your AC work harder to cool it.
 This wastes energy and can result in higher energy bills.
 Depending on the type of filter you are using it should be changed every 1-3 months.

-Still Have Questions?
+Want more advice?
 View our other Home Maintenance Tips.